 CBA is comprised of representatives from businesses and civic organizations that are concerned about the future of Atlanta.
 The CBA seeks to articulate a common agenda in an effort to assist the policymakers for the City of Atlanta.

-CBA members screen candidates running for mayor, city council and Fulton county commission with a focus on issues including economic development, infrastructure, homelessness and public safety.
+CBA members screen candidates running for mayor, city council president, and city council with a focus on issues including economic development, infrastructure, public safety, transportation, and many others.
 Addressing the business and civic issues will help Atlanta maintain business and create a sustainable community.

 In addition, CBA provides voters with tools to assist in making informed choices by providing information on political candidates, including general qualifications and an assessment of each candidate’s understanding of and commitment to key issues facing the community at large.